These are the best Wear OS watches you can buy right now

 - Short battery life

-If you want a watch that's excellent for daily wear with all of the essentials, you'll love the Fossil Gen 5 smartwatch.
+Best Wear OS watch: Making a choice

-Best Wear OS Watch: Making a choice
+As you can see, Wear OS covers quite a bit of ground in today's wearable market.
+While it might be a bit different from the Wear OS experience you're used to, the Samsung Galaxy Watch 4 is easily the best option right now.
+This is especially true when you consider that many watches on the old platform won't be eligible to upgrade to Wear OS 3.
+Therefore, it's time to start thinking about this ever-changing landscape when shopping for the best Wear OS watch.

-As you can see, Wear OS covers a lot of ground.
-It's a bit different from the original Gen 5, but the Fossil Gen 5E is one of the best Wear OS watches available right now.
-It does an excellent job of incorporating key features, offering different sizes and designs, delivering great performance, and keeping the price affordable.
+With that said, the Samsung Galaxy Watch 4 has a lot to offer to long-time Wear OS users as well as new ones.
+For starters, you get to choose whether you want a physical bezel or a digital one.
+You can also opt for a model with LTE connectivity if you'd like.
+Other key features include onboard GPS, heart-rate monitoring, activity/sleep tracking, and many sophisticated health sensors to keep you informed of your overall well-being.

-If the Fossil Gen 5E is not quite your speed, don't worry.
-There are many other options out there for you to explore.
-Whether you're a serious athlete, someone who wants to stay connected, or a fashion-forward individual, you'll be able to find the right Wear OS watch for your needs.
+If the Samsung Galaxy Watch 4 isn't quite what you're looking for, don't worry.
+There are many other wearables out there for you to explore.
+There are plenty of excellent options out there, which includes the other options on this list.
+Whether you're a serious athlete, a budget shopper, or someone who wants to stay connected with LTE, you'll be able to find the best Wear OS watch for your needs.

 Credits — The team that worked on this guide